solarwinds/snap-plugin-lib/tutorial/06-overview/README.md

 # Advanced Plugin - Introduction

-In previous chapters you've learnt how to write very simple plugin and utilize functionality that the library has to offer.
+In the previous chapters you've learnt how to write a very simple plugin and utilize functionality that the library provided.
 Now, we will teach you how to build advanced, practical collector which will gather basic information about monitored system:
 - cpu usage (percentage) for each running process
 - memory usage (percentage) for each running process